-- 9.9 The surveys were undertaken between August and December 2021.
+- 9.10 The surveys were undertaken between August and December 2021.
+Whilst these fall within the monitoring year, these were already reported in the 2020-21 AMR, and no new survey has been undertaken for the purposes of the 2021-22 AMR.
 There were only three centres where the proportion of A1 and A2 frontage in the designated key frontages fell below the policy target Coronation Square, the Meadway and Shinfield Road.
 In the case of Shinfield Road and the Meadway, the proportion is only extremely marginally below the policy target.
-There are known issues with the Meadway centre, and the centre is allocated for redevelopment for a new district centre in the Local Plan, with a planning application for significant changes recently subject to a resolution to grant subject to a Section 106 agreement. - 9.10 In terms of the maximum proportions of A5 takeaways, there are no centres where the policy ceiling has been exceeded, but three centres (Emmer Green, Northumberland Avenue North and Shinfield Road) where it is being approached, and where proposals for new A5 uses should be particularly carefully considered. - 9.11 In September 2020, fundamental changes to the Use Classes Order came into force which meant that the Council lost the ability to control changes of use between retail (was A1), financial and professional (A2), restaurants and cafes (A3), offices and light industrial (B1), medical and health facilities (part of D1) and indoor leisure (D2).
+There are known issues with the Meadway centre, and the centre is allocated for redevelopment for a new district centre in the Local Plan, with a planning application for significant changes recently subject to a resolution to grant subject to a Section 106 agreement. - 9.11 In terms of the maximum proportions of A5 takeaways, there are no centres where the policy ceiling has been exceeded, but three centres (Emmer Green, Northumberland Avenue North and Shinfield Road) where it is being approached, and where proposals for new A5 uses should be particularly carefully considered. - 9.12 In September 2020, fundamental changes to the Use Classes Order came into force which meant that the Council lost the ability to control changes of use between retail (was A1), financial and professional (A2), restaurants and cafes (A3), offices and light industrial (B1), medical and health facilities (part of D1) and indoor leisure (D2).
 This means that parts of the policy controlling uses in centres will no longer be possible to implement for future monitoring years.
 The Council is continuing to monitor under the old use classes, as this may give some insight into the consequences of these changes.